What is the ANZTCR?

-The ANZTCR was established in 2017, and is managed by the Registry Science and Research Unit, within Monash University’s Public Health and Preventive Medicine.
-The School has extensive experience in both the establishment and management of clinical registries, and is considered a centre of excellence in clinical registry science.
+The ANZTCR was established in 2017 and is managed by the Cancer Research Program, within Monash University’s School of Public Health and Preventive Medicine.
+The School has extensive experience in both the establishment and management of clinical registries and is considered a centre of excellence in clinical registry science.

-The ANZTCR aims to identify unwarranted variation in treatment and outcomes for people with newly diagnosed thyroid cancer; and provide timely risk-adjusted benchmarked reports of quality of care to participating hospitals.
+The ANZTCR aims to identify unwarranted variation in the treatment and outcomes for people with newly diagnosed thyroid cancer and provide timely risk-adjusted benchmarked reports of quality of care to participating hospitals.

-The registry is overseen by a Steering Committee which includes: endocrine surgeons from each jurisdiction (including New Zealand); endocrinologist; database manager; consumer representative; Australian Thyroid Foundation; and Monash University.
+The registry is overseen by a Steering Committee which includes the following representatives: Endocrine surgeons from each jurisdiction (including New Zealand); endocrinologists; head and neck surgeons, general surgeons, nuclear medicine doctors, medical oncologists, radiation oncologists, database managers, patient advocacy, Australian Thyroid Foundation and Monash University.

 The ANZTCR collects information about the diagnosis, treatment and outcomes of individuals with thyroid cancer.
-This information is collected by the treating surgeon (or their staff) from hospital medical records, private clinician medical records and telephone or email surveys.
+This information is collected by the treating surgeon (or their staff) from hospital medical records, private clinician medical records and email or SMS surveys.